 Conclusion: My Homeschool Experience: Has Homeschooling Ruined My Life?

 If you’re thinking about homeschooling, I can only speak highly of it.
-My homeschool experience was amazing, academically, socially and spiritually.
-So, if that’s what you want for your family, I encourage you to dive in and read the book Why on Earth Homeschool and our homeschooling 101 article How to Homeschool: 10 Things You Need to Know.
+My homeschool experience was amazing, academically, socially, and spiritually.
+So, if that’s what you want for your family, I encourage you to dive in and read the book Why on Earth Homeschool and our homeschooling 101 article How to Homeschool: The Ultimate Guide.